Aadil-Nabi/evaultz/README.md

 docker-compose up --build
 ```

+### `Troubleshoot`

+- Make sure your all docker container are up and running
+- Make sure CipherTrusts Manager is up and running and application is created for CRDP
+- Check if all the ports are correctly configured for CM and CRDP

 ### `Contributing` 🤝

 Contributions, issues and feature requests are welcome, but it is paused for now.